jjdddn1/SWIFT_IpodInterface/README.md

 # Prime Finder

 ## Instruction
 This is a small tool help to find the prime numbers with a super cool interface!
+For the best experience, please try it out on a real iPhone!

 If you happend to try out this app and found bugs or had any advise, **PLEASE** open an issue or sent me an email: huiyuanr@usc.edu. it will be **GREATLY** appreciated.
 Thank you!
 I really value what I'm doing!